davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 This yields a set of independent, internally consistent depth and temperature measurements for each sample corresponding to individual pairs of microprobe measurements.
-In `Figure depth`, we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.
+In [@fig:depth], we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.
 To map pressures to depths, we assume a constant geobaric gradient of 30 km/GPa.

-The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field `[Figure depth]`.
+The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field [@fig:depth].
 The low-temperature samples in particular have significant scatter towards depths below the spinel-in isograd.
 The depth distributions are largely normal, with modes